-As cruise ferry, Stena Baltica has 194 air-conditioned cabins with en-suite bathrooms and a total of 780 berths.
+As cruise ferry, Stena Baltica has a total of 202 cabins (total of 810 berths), all of which are air-conditioned and with en-suite bathrooms.
 Passenger cabins (inside and outside) have a max capacity of 4 passengers.
 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).
 The ship also offers "pet-friendly" cabins.

 Stena Baltica stateroom categories include:

 - (deck 5) 2-berth Disabled Cabin / Twin Outside (2 lower beds, 2 bunk beds for accompanying persons, Porthole window, TV)

 - 4-berth "Truck Cabin" / Quad Inside (4 beds / 2 lower + 2 bunk, no window) - no TV

 - 4-berth / Quad Outside (4 beds / 2 lower + 2 bunk, Porthole window) - no TV